-Raul moved on in the summer of 2010, with Barcelona at the peak of its power under Pep Guardiola and Madrid playing catch up.
+Raul moved on in the summer of 2010, with Barcelona at the peak of their powers under Pep Guardiola and Madrid playing catch-up.
 Still a symbol but now a fading force, the club captain packed his bags and, with a heavy heart, left to join Schalke.

 It ended as it had begun: at La Romareda.
 Raul had made his debut for Madrid at that ground, away to Zaragoza, aged 17 and 124 days, and finished off at the same stadium, poking home a Cristiano cross despite carrying an injury which had seen him already ask to be withdrawn.
 Moments later, he did depart - never to be seen again in an official match for the club he loved.

 But Raul wanted more.
 Idolised for so long, some sectors of the Bernabeu had begun to take out their frustrations on the striker.
 What had happened to pretty much all of Madrid's star players in the past was now happening to Raul - and it broke his heart.

 The captain's relationship with president Florentino Perez had never been warm, while the forward feared his playing time would be increasingly reduced under Mourinho.
 "It was my decision to leave," he said later.
 "Mourinho wanted me to stay."